Average Annual Pay: Remote Work vs Office Employees

 Muhammad Ruby Ernawa is an Indonesian-English translator who has built his entire business from freelancing.

 With more than 5 years experience in freelancing, he is now the owner of Diamondo Translation.
-For newcomers to this business, he advises them not to worry too much about how much experience you have when applying for work – as long as you have a solid platform in skills and communication.
+For newcomers to this industry, he advises them not to worry too much about how much experience you have when applying for work – as long as you have a solid platform in skills and communication.

 “Being able to communicate well with clients is critical, playing a part in securing the job as well as accurately negotiating and comprehending requirements.
 If you fail at this, the best skills in the world may not save you from making a mess of things.” says Muhammad